 Good news, I’m home now and house broken once again, much to my husband’s relief.
 But this experience inspired me to round up all the techniques I’ve ever used to pee outdoors when there’s no toilet around for miles or days.
 As a hiker, trail runner, bikepacker, occasional climber, and off-the-beaten-track traveler, I’ve had plenty of practice.

-The main thing I want you to take away from this, assuming you are a woman or trying to be supportive of one (otherwise, seriously, don’t you have anything better to do?), is that peeing outside as a woman is no big deal.
+The main thing I want you to take away from this is that peeing outside as a woman is no big deal.

 Ladies, we deserve to enjoy the outdoors with proper hydration and an empty bladder!
 No more holding it in, no more dehydrating ourselves intentionally.

 The sooner we get comfortable taking care of our universal bodily functions without shame or disgust, the sooner we can fully enjoy getting wild in the great outdoors.

 Before we talk about how to get clean, which is probably what you really want to know, let’s first talk about positioning.